 Environmental and Genetic Risks for Addiction

-The more genetic and environmental risk factors your teen has in regards to substance abuse, the higher the risk that he or she will develop an addiction to drugs or alcohol.
+The more genetic and environmental risk factors your teen has regarding substance abuse, the higher the risk of developing an addiction to drugs or alcohol.

 Environmental risk factors include: